hilliao/enterprise-solutions/googlecloud/ml-vision-language/README.md

 # Dog Image Detection and Deletion with BLIP VQA

+This section provides a comprehensive guide on how to use the provided scripts for dog detection and image deletion.
+Remember to test the scripts thoroughly and use them responsibly!
 This project uses a combination of a Python script (`blip-vqa-dogs.py`) edited from [the Hugging Face BLIP VQA model](https://huggingface.co/Salesforce/blip-vqa-base) and a Bash script (`process_dog_images.sh`) to detect dogs in images and automatically delete images that do not contain any dogs.

 ## Overview